abond936/My-Journal/docs/Project.md

 # Project Overview

-This project is a personal journaling application combining text and media in an immersive flexible and curated manner.
+A personal journaling application combining text and media in an immersive flexible and/or curated manner.

-The application is built around the concept of a 'card' containing a story, gallery, quote, or question--made up of text and media.
-A card is:
+A 'card' contains a story, gallery, quote, or question--made up of text and media and is:

 - standalone or nested, containing an array of children, acting as a container of other cards.
 - assigned dimensional and heirarchical tags for flexible filtering.
-- presented in various ways controlling its presentation and behavior:
+- presented in various ways

-The application opens with a home page with login.
-Once in, the application has two primary functions:
-- Content (`view/`)- The presentation and and filtering of cards for consumption.
-- Administration (`admin`)- The creation, updating, deleting of cards, tags and other elements.

-Access to both sections is controlled by authentication.
+**Provider Layer
+AuthProvider: Handles authentication state using NextAuth.js
+TagProvider: Manages tag data and operations globally
+CardProvider: Manages card data, filtering, and pagination These providers are nested in the root layout for global state management

+**Core Components
+AppShell: Main layout wrapper providing navigation and structure
+ViewLayout: Handles the main viewing experience
+AdminLayout: Manages the admin interface

+**Data Flow
+Cards are fetched through the CardProvider using SWR All data operations go through the /api routes

+**Key Features
+Infinite scrolling for card lists
+Real-time filtering and search
+Form state management for card editing
+Image handling through Firebase Storage

 Legend:
 - ✅ Implemented